 Regular readers know that I like to keep you all informed about the backup solutions for my photos, and this month I came across a new product that I thought might help me.
 Sometimes I borrow gear from people to review, but in this case I just went and purchased the OWC Mercury Elite Pro Dock, simply because it appeared to be both the perfect solution for my needs, and a wholly unique product on the market.

 NOTE: OWC also own Akitio.
 The Akitio Thunder3 RAID Station is the same product as the OWC Mercury Elite Pro Dock, simply with a different logo on the front.

-A Thunderbolt dock is usually just a small input/output box that allows you to connect many different devices to it, and send all of them to the computer via a single Thunderbolt cable, or occasionally a USB-C cable.
+A Thunderbolt dock is usually just a small input/output box that allows you to connect many different devices to it and send all of them to the computer via a single Thunderbolt or USB-C cable.
+See my review of the CalDigit TS3 Plus Thunderbolt dock as another example.
 Docks are particularly useful when your main computer is a laptop because it allows you to easily connect a monitor, network cable, multiple USB devices and Thunderbolt devices all via a single cable.
 Many docks will even deliver power to your laptop via the same Thunderbolt 3 cable.